 LCCs are guided, in part, by three annually-elected officers: a chair, treasurer and secretary.
 LCCs can share the work and leadership through a co-chair arrangement.
 All members can take responsibility for aspects of LCC operations.
 Sharing responsibility is the most effective way to ensure long-term stability of the LCC.

-LCC tasks can be divided a variety of ways, depending on the number of LCC members, individual skills and interests, and available time.
+LCC tasks can be divided in a variety of ways, depending on the number of LCC members, individual skills and interests, and available time.
 Some LCCs choose to elect members to serve in other roles, such as publicist, school liaison, grants coordinator, etc., to further delegate tasks.

 LCCs can develop simple job descriptions for each officer or coordinator position.
-Job descriptions may clarify tasks and make best use of members’ limited time.
+Job descriptions may clarify tasks and make the best use of members’ limited time.
 Job descriptions can also help new members get informed and involved quickly.
 See Sample LCC Job Descriptions.
 A single job may be done by more than one person.
 Additionally, a detailed checklist of sample grant cycle assignments is available.
 Use it as is or adapt it to delegate and share tasks.

 Tips for Recruitment